AashiqDurga/solution-design-xero/aws-infrastructure/README.md

 * Cloud watch

 ### Infrastructure as Code
 Having the infrastructure as code and in a git repo has the benefits of being version controlled and making sure we have the same resource configuration across different environments.
-Deployment of all cloud resources can be done using Cloud formation or an alternative called Terraform which aids in cross cloud resource definitions.
+Deployment of all cloud resources can be done using Cloud formation or an alternative like Terraform which aids in cross cloud resource definitions.

 ### Infrastructure Diagram
 The below diagram is an example of what the first iteration of the infrastructure would look like.